-- A recent Deloitte study found that companies with a tech-savvy Board member performed better than those that didn't, with an average of 5% greater revenue growth over 3 years.
+- A recent Deloitte study found that companies with a techsavvy Board member performed better than those that didn't, with an average of 5% greater revenue growth over 3 years.
 Meanwhile, McKinsey research highlights that, in 2020 and 2021, companies with a Board technology committee had operating margins 100-600 basis points higher than their peers that did not have one.
 There are therefore clear fiscal benefits being enjoyed by those companies that have made a commitment to having technology representation on their Boards, so let's dive into why that is the case. - A further study from Deloitte found that the gap in stock performance widened substantially during the pandemic, and companies with tech-savvy Boards experienced 26% better stock performance during the first nine months of 2020.
 This illustrates that technology expertise at the Board level can better prepare businesses to deal with disruption, particularly through digital and technologyenabled solutions, which many companies depended on at the height of the pandemic. - In a recent podcast, MIT Professor Peter Weill discussed a study carried out with his colleagues in which they used machine learning to measure the 'digital-savviness' of each NED at all US listed companies with over \$1b revenue (over 3000 companies were studied).
 Only 24% were found to have digitally-savvy Boards, yet these companies outperformed their competitors, with 30% or more higher revenue growth, return on assets and market cap growth.
+Our own research found that 59% of S&P 500 companies have tech-savvy Boards, this percentage is higher than the 24% Weill found.
+As we looked at the 500 largest public organisations, it is clear that the higher performing the company, the more likely they are to have technology on their Board.
+Weill outlines three substantial opportunities that digital brings to an organisation:

-These stats are well-supported by similar recent studies.
-Weill outlines three substantial opportunities that digital brings to an organisation: - o Improvement of overall customer experience - o Reduction of cost to serve customers - o Reduction of friction in both customer experience and the experience of employees who serve those customers. - Why stop at one tech-savvy NED?
-MIT's Peter Weill claims 'it takes three to tango', observing that companies with three tech-savvy NEDs perform significantly better than those with just one.
+o Improvement of overall customer experience o Reduction of cost to serve customers o Reduction of friction in both customer experience and the experience of employees who serve those customers.

+- Why stop at one? - MIT's Peter Weill claims 'it takes three to tango', observing that companies with three tech-savvy NEDs perform significantly better than those with just one.
 Whilst it's a good step for Boards to hire one tech-savvy NED, in this instance three is not a crowd, having multiple technology NEDs prevents the isolation of digital ideas, allowing the Board fluency in its enterprise strategy.
+This is something S&P 500 Boards are beginning to adopt, with just over 25% of them having multiple tech-savvy NEDs on their Board.